rdang4/nintendo-database/Methodology (SQL)/README.md

 * **Question 3.2: How many games did Nintendo release in their top genre?**

-Now, if I started fresh without joining all the tables in the previous question, the process would be the same, but this time we are counting up the amount of genres.
+Now, if I started fresh without joining all the tables in the previous question, the process would be the same, but this time we are counting up the amount of genres to denote the amount of games that have the Open-World tag.

 <br />